 Poplin Elementary School NC Report Card

 At Poplin Elementary, we recognize students for their academic success, provide quality staff development for teachers, and create a school culture that is safe, supportive, and academically stimulating for our students.
 Our focus is on continuous improvement cycles and professional learning communities.
-Both frameworks share one common goal to increase student achievement; our focus—the whole child.
-Our vision for our students is for them to “dream, reach, grow and become.”
+At Poplin Elementary we work together to create a learning environment that is safe, inviting, and secures the success of all students.

-Poplin Elementary continues its focus on global education with our participation in the Global Gateway program and our partnership with Participate (Formally Visiting International Faculty).
-This year, we have seven Visiting International Faculty teachers representing the countries of Columbia, Chile and the United Kingdom.
+Poplin Elementary continues its focus on global education with our partnership with Participate (Formally Visiting International Faculty).
+This year, we have eight Visiting International Faculty teachers representing the countries of Colombia, Honduras, New Zealand, United Kingdom, Peru and Spain.

 We are excited about the varied ways we are able to support our students as life-long learners and citizens of a larger, global community.
-In kindergarten, first, and second grade we continue this year with our dual language immersion program in Spanish.
-New this year, we have added a third grade class.
+In kindergarten, first, second, third, fourth, and fifth grade, we continue with our dual language immersion program in Spanish.
 Students in these classes receive their daily academic instruction in Spanish and communicate with each other and their teachers in Spanish.
-New classes will be added each year.
 By the time students leave at the end of fifth grade, they will be fluent Spanish speakers.